Hassocks WI

 Our February meeting was the AGM.
 46 members and 1 guest attended.
 This was a good turn out for an AGM.
 Perhaps they were enticed by the entertainment that followed - Belinda Sharp, accompanied by Dave Farmer on the keyboard sang love songs for us.
 (It was close to Valentine's Day).She had also devised a quiz based on the songs.
 This was very well received.
 Belinda has a lovely voice and the quiz provided extra interest.
 I regret that as everyone was having such a good time, no one remembered to take any photos!

 Our January meeting was the annual debate as to which of the National federation of WIs proposed resolutions for the forthcoming year was favoured by our members.
 We went for 'Bystanders can be Lifesavers'.
 This decision is put to the NFWI who will collate the decisions from all WIs and a final vote will be held at the national AGM.
 After the discussion we made cushions for breast cancer patients.
 These cushions are heart shaped and fit snuggly under the arm.
 70 were completed on the night.
 This is something we have been doing for some years.
-No photo was taken on the night but photos taken on a previous occasion are below.
+No photo was taken on the night but photos taken on a previous occasion are in he gallery.
 47 members and 1 guest attended.

 Our December meeting was a talk by Andy Thomas entitled 'Christmas, a Festive History'.
 It was so well received we've booked him again for our October meeting.
 After the talk there were festive snacks and our very popular raffle of Christmas hampers.
 There were about a dozen of them to be won.
 55 members and 3 guests attended.